 3.5 Kolmogorov – Smirnov (K–S) Test

-Kolmogorov – Smirnov (K–S) test (Massey 1951) to verify if Lotka’s law is matched or not under the condition that p-value is greater than thirty five.
+Kolmogorov–Smirnov (K–S) test (Massey 1951) to verify if Lotka’s law is matched or not under the condition that the p-value is greater than thirty-five.

 K-S=1.63√N

-Verify K-S statistic value to see if Lotka’s law were capable of hole for MOF’s research related publications.
-For N value is greater than 35, therefore K-S statistics method can be used to verify if Lotka’s Law could hold for the sample area publications.
+Verify the K-S statistic value to see if Lotka’s law was capable of hole for MOF’s research-related publications.
+For N value is greater than 35, therefore the K-S statistics method can be used to verify if Lotka’s Law could hold for the sample area publications.

 N= Sum of the Contributors,